HUBId/ztate/MIGRATION.md

 metadata, so operators must plan the migration before rolling out the new binary.

+## Nova V2 folding bootstrap from a cut tip

+The Nova folding path now boots from a signed cut rather than the original genesis header.
+The helper `Storage::bootstrap_global_folding_from_cut` accepts the cut tip reference, state/pruning commitments, and the Nova proof payload (`π_boot`).
+It derives `I_boot`, signs it with `ProofVersion::NovaV2`, and persists both artifacts without touching legacy aggregation records.

+Recovery steps:

+1. **Record the cutover**: configure the consensus layer with `ConsensusConfig::with_folding_cutover(<height>, <epoch>)` so every node enforces the Nova switch at the same block/epoch.
+2. **Prepare inputs**: capture the state roots and pruning digest of the cut block and export the Nova bootstrap proof and verification key ID.
+3. **Persist bootstrap artifacts**: call `Storage::bootstrap_global_folding_from_cut` with the collected inputs.
+The method leaves existing aggregated proofs intact and writes `I_boot` and `π_boot` as the source for subsequent folding steps.
+4. **Restart validation**: restart the node to pick up the new cutover values and continue folding from the persisted bootstrap pair.

 ### Prerequisites

 1. **Backups first.** Take an encrypted snapshot with the Phase 4 backup tool